 Delivery of Service to Canadian Patients

-Written by: Tabitha Maisiba, Observing Kenyan Physician with the Department of Obstetrics and Gynaecology at the University of Toronto
+Written by: Tabitha Maisiba, Observing Kenyan Medical Student with the Department of Obstetrics and Gynaecology at the University of Toronto

 If I would use one word to describe Canada, then it would be efficiency and one word to reflect my stay here, then it would be growth.

 What has stood out most for me is the efficiency of the health system and service delivery to the patients.
 The universal health system in Canada has made healthcare very accessible to all Canadians.
 The spirit of team work, proper communication, research-based practice, confidence, time keeping and being up to task is what stood out for me.

 All the doctors here, I’ve noticed, are all goal-oriented and their goal is to provide the best healthcare for the patient.
 I have seen the team work of staff, fellows, residents, nurses, anesthetists, medical students and family in achieving this goal.
 The coordination of all these people is just amazing.